Sanya Street Circuit

-The Haitang Bay Circuit is a street circuit located in the Haitang Bay area of Sanya, in the Chinese island of Hainan.
+The Sanya Street Circuit is a street circuit located in the Haitang Bay area of Sanya, in the Chinese island of Hainan.
 It was used for the Sanya ePrix of the single-seater, electrically powered Formula E championship on 23 March 2019.

 Layout

-The track was 2.236 km in length and featured 11 turns.
+The track was originally 2.236 km in length and featured 11 turns.
 Prior to the race, it was decided to treat the track surface with a resin-type material, in a bid to prevent a repeat of the previous round in Santiago, which saw the track break up during the race due to the high temperatures.
+The track returns to Formula E in 2026, with extended 2.520 km in length by featuring 12 turns.

 Lap records

-The fastest official race lap records at the Haitang Bay Circuit are listed as:
+As of June 2026, the fastest official race lap records at the Sanya Street Circuit are listed as: